guilhermehas/guilhermehas.github.io/agda-posts/concurrency-language.lagda.md

 An expression is finished when it is a value or when there is no more gas available to calculate it.
-In Agda, every computation must terminate.
+In Agda, every computation must terminates.
 So it is impossible to have an infinite loop.
 So when an expression takes so much time to finish, it runs out of gas and there is no result.